godwokenrises/godwoken/docs/deposit_and_withdrawal.md

 }
 ```

-We have optional fields in the withdrawal cell's args:
+We have **optional** fields in the withdrawal cell's args:

-* owner lock - If users submit withdrawal request with a owner lock structure.
-The block producer will generate withdrawal cells with `owner lock` field in the args, and automatically unlock these cells after they'are finalized.
-Users are no need to manually unlock layer-1 withdrawal cells.
+* owner lock - If users submit withdrawal request with an owner lock structure.
+The block producer will generate withdrawal cells with `owner lock` field in the args, and automatically unlock these cells after they are finalized.
+Users don't need to manually unlock layer-1 withdrawal cells.
-* withdrawal_to_v1 - This field only works when `owner lock` exist, if `withdrawal_to_v1` is exist and the value is `1`, which means the withdrawal is a fast withdraw to v1 Godwoken, the withdraw can be instantly processed, and the assets will be migrated to v1 Godwoken.
+* withdrawal_to_v1 - This field only works when `owner lock` exist, if `withdrawal_to_v1` is exist and the value is `1`, which means the withdrawal is a fast withdrawal to Godwoken v1.
+A fast withdrawal from v0 to v1 can be instantly processed, and the assets will be migrated to Godwoken v1.

+### **Note**:
-* manually withdrawl - If `owner lock` do not exist, users must manually unlock the legacy withdrawal cell after it finalized, and user must provides an input cell in the unlocking transaction that it's `lock hash` is equals to withdrawal lock args' `owner_lock_hash`.
+manually withdrawl - If `owner lock` do not exist, users must manually unlock the legacy withdrawal cell after it is finalized, and user must provides an input cell in the unlocking transaction that its `lock hash` is equals to withdrawal lock args' `owner_lock_hash`.